New Zealand Workplace Practices

 Employment Benefits

 New Zealand offers a range of legislated employment benefits that can make the transition smoother for immigrants.
 These include paid parental leave, flexible working arrangements, and comprehensive healthcare coverage.
-In comparison, benefits in some countries can vary significantly depending on the employer, with healthcare often being a critical point of consideration due to the privatised system.
+Challenges for new commers in accessing these benefits include:

 Professional Development